antao/haarlemmertrekvaart/README.md

 NsClient nsClient = new NsClient(connectionConfiguration);
 ```

-The NS API only supports [Basic Access Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication), *I would not recommend the use of it in any production environment.*
+The NS API only supports [Basic Access Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) __I would not recommend the use of it in any production environment__

 ## Request you developer key to the NS API
 https://www.ns.nl/ews-aanvraagformulier/